 - Drive in the lane that corresponds to your exit.

 - Know before you go.
 Research your trip before leaving and learning about any new roadway construction will keep you alert and aware.

 Roundabout Design Services with Carroll Engineering Corporation

-At Carroll Engineering, we specialize in traffic and transportation engineering, making our team uniquely poised to help you design more effective roadways equipped with roundabouts and other unique features.
-Learn more about our traffic and transportation engineering services and check out our featured projects.
+At Carroll Engineering, we specialize in traffic and transportation engineering and have highly-qualified engineers who work on streetscape design projects to traffic impact studies… and everything in between!
+Our team’s in-depth professional experience makes them uniquely poised to help you design more effective roadways equipped with roundabouts and other unique features.
+Learn more about our traffic and transportation engineering services and check out our featured projects!